tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 **Files:** [loan_approver.ipynb](Activities/05-Stu_Loan_Approver/Solved/loan_approver.ipynb)

-In order to ensure the pacing of the activity, do not ask all of the questions below; instead, use them as prompts to engage students and increase discussion.
+In order to ensure the pacing of the activity, do not ask all of the questions below; instead, use them as prompts to engage students and promote discussion.

 Begin the review session with a few guided questions:

 * Using the confusion matrix and classification report to evaluate the model, would you trust the predictions made by this model to decide when you should and should not loan out money?
 Should a bank trust it?

-  * **Answer:** The model in its current state is not optimized for accuracy and should not be trusted to make predictions.
+  * **Answer:** In its current state, the model is not optimized for accuracy and should not be trusted to make predictions.

 * What can we do to improve the accuracy of the model?